 A common assignment in technical writing courses—not to mention in the workplace—is to prepare and deliver an oral presentation.
 You might wonder what an oral report is doing in a writing class.
-Employers look for coursework and experience in preparing written documents, but they also look for some experience in oral presentation as well.
+Employers certainly look for coursework and experience in preparing written documents, but they also look for some experience in oral presentations as well.
 That's why the real name of courses like these ought to be "Introduction to Technical Communication."

 The following was written for a standard face-to-face classroom setting.
-If you are taking the online version of technical writing, oral reports can be sent in as "scripts," or with the right equipment, audio versions can be transmitted live.
-Either way, students evaluate each other's oral-report scripts by filling out an online form and sending it to the instructor.
+If you are taking the online version of technical writing, oral reports can be sent in as "scripts," or with the right equipment, audio versions can be transmitted live or recorded.
+In any case, students evaluate each other's oral reports by filling out a form like the provided at the one of this chapter.

 For additional information on oral presentations and public speaking in general, see:

 For the oral report in a technical writing course, imagine that you are formally handing over your final written report to the people with whom you set up the hypothetical contract or agreement.
 For example, imagine that you had contracted with a software company to write its user guide.
 Once you had completed it, you'd have a meeting with chief officers to formally deliver the guide.
 You'd spend some time orienting them to the guide, showing them how it is organized and written, and discussing some of its highlights.
 Your goal is to get them aquainted with the guide and to prompt them for any concerns or questions.
 (Your class will gladly pretend to be whoever you tell them to be during your talk.)

 As you can see, you shouldn't have to do any research to prepare for this assignment—just plan the details of your talk and get at least one visual ready.
-If you have a topic that you'd prefer not to present orally to the group, discuss other possibilities with your instructor.
+If you have a report topic that you'd prefer not to present orally, discuss other possibilities with your instructor.
 Here are some brainstorming possibilities in case you want to present something else: